up9inc/mockintosh/Templating.md

 ### Faker

 [Faker](https://faker.readthedocs.io/en/master/providers.html) library is provided for generating some dynamic data.
 It is available as `fake` object.
 Refer to the [official docs](https://faker.readthedocs.io/en/master/providers.html) for all capabilities.
-Below are some examples:
+Below are some examples (Handlebars):

 ```hbs
 {